 - The Cinnamon Honey Butter really is delicious with these!

-And now, let’s cozy up to a batch of these Spiced Cranberry Muffins with Cinnamon Honey Butter.
-Here’s the recipe, enjoy!
+And now, let's cozy up to a batch of these Spiced Cranberry Muffins with Cinnamon Honey Butter.
+Here's the recipe, enjoy!
+See the notes above for information about flour types, using coconut oil, and possible substitutions.

 For the Cinnamon Honey Butter